Salt Lake City: Festivals

 The Utah Arts Alliance hosts an annual Urban Arts Festival, usually drawing over 20,000, and featuring artists displaying and selling paintings, sculpture, photography, and jewelry.
 Live music is provided, mixing rock, hip hop, R&B, funk, and jazz, and workshops for interests such as skateboarding and gardening take place.
 The festival also hosts the Voice of the City film festival which allows local filmmakers to show their version of Salt Lake.

 The Jewish Arts Festival, hosted by the IJ and Jeanné Wagner JCC of Salt Lake City, showcases Jewish culture through workshops, theater, food, film, art, and contemporary music from the local and global Jewish communities.
 The Sugar House neighborhood holds an annual arts festival on July 4, with local artists, performances, music, food, and vendors.
 The festival coincides with the fireworks show at Sugar House Park in the evening.

-Salt Lake City also hosts portions of the Sundance Film Festival.
-The festival, which is held each year, brings many cultural icons, movie stars, celebrities, and thousands of film buffs to see the largest independent film festival in the United States.
-The headquarters of the event is in nearby Park City.
+The Sundance Film Festival brings many cultural icons, movie stars, celebrities, and thousands of film buffs to see the largest independent film festival in the United States.
 There are several other annual festivals, including FilmQuest, Salty Horror Con & Film, Damn These Heels, and the Voice of the city.
 FilmQuest began in 2014 and features selected genres such as fantasy and science fiction.
 Salty Horror, which began in 2010, is a competition-based horror film festival.
 The Utah Film Center presents two annual film festivals Damn These Heels, which began in 1994 focuses on independent, documentary, and foreign feature-length films surrounding LGBTQ issues, ideas, and art.
 The second festival of the Utah Film center is the Tumbleweeds film festival for kids.
 This festival began in 2010, allows families to experience international films and media workshops.
 Tumbleweeds works to increasing kids awareness of different cultures, encourages independent voices, nurtures media making skills and strengthens critical review.
 Voice of the City film festival is part of the Urban Arts Festival and allows local filmmakers to show their version of Salt Lake.